Long COVID and Your Gut: When Bloating Started After Infection

 • Whether non-GI long-COVID symptoms (fatigue, brain fog) worsen on days your gut is worse

 Two weeks of data often reveals something obvious.
 Onion and garlic in every meal, a beer every night, a coffee-on-empty-stomach pattern.
-If the obvious answer shows up, start there before you commit to a full elimination phase.
+If the obvious answer shows up, start there before committing to a full elimination phase.

 If the obvious answer doesn't show up and gut symptoms are still disrupting your life, a structured low-FODMAP elimination phase is a reasonable next step.
 The FODMAP Tracker app is being built for exactly this: the food logging, threshold tracking, and reintroduction scheduling that make the diet workable without turning your life into a spreadsheet.